Director and Co-Founder

 Advisor to the Board

-Richard's role as Founder of Gorilla Highlands Coffee Association and his role as Advisor in Noble Gorilla Foundation will contribute to our vision of meaningful and sustainable changes for his community.
+Richard's role as a Director of Gorilla Highlands Coffee Association and his role as Advisor in Noble Gorilla Foundation will contribute to our vision of meaningful and sustainable changes for his community.

 Coffee is a connector - when you invite someone over for coffee, it means taking the time to slow down, to have deeper and more meaningful conversations.